danielcondemarin/aws-global-dynamodb/README.md

 # AWS Global DynamoDB

 Provision Global DynamoDB Tables in a few lines.
-Simply provide a list of regions where you want your table to be replicated and the component handles the rest :sparkles:.
-You can also add or remove regions at any time.
+Simply provide a list of regions where you want your table to be replicated and the component handles the rest :sparkles: You can also add or remove regions at any time.

 Powered by [Serverless Components](https://github.com/serverless/components) :zap: